sindresorhus/got/readme.md

 In Promise mode, the `response` is attached to the error.

+#### got.CacheError

+When a cache method fails, for example if the database goes down, or there's a filesystem error.

 #### got.RequestError

 When a request fails.
 Contains a `code` property with error class code, like `ECONNREFUSED`.